niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

 Resampling
 ++++++++++

-The EM images can be broadly characterized has have a low signal to noise ratio and a high dynamic range with potential outliers.
+The EM images can be broadly characterized as having a low signal to noise ratio and a high dynamic range with potential outliers.
 The resampling or resizing of these images requires advanced algorithms and options that are not available with conventional image processing tools.
 Through proper resampling and filtering the images signal to noise ratio can be improved and the dynamic range can be reduced for better visualization.